rayquaza7/pdf2audiobook/README.md

 # Convert any pdf to an audiobook

+1. Built using meta's [MMS model](https://github.com/facebookresearch/fairseq/tree/main/examples/mms), streamlit and modal labs.
-An inefficient and costly way to convert any pdf to an audiobook.
-Each page is run in parallel via modal labs, very prone to CUDA out of memory errors.
+2. Each page is run in parallel, prone to CUDA out of memory errors (very fast though if you're lucky).
+3. Costs can add up pretty quickly so keep an eye out for it.

 ## Setup